 Jack Bianchi has been in remission 22 years and, in that time, has helped raise more than $1.5 million for cancer programs in the Santa Barbara area.
 Diagnosed in 1992 with advanced cancer...

 For Lynn Buchanan, fear was getting in the way of her full recovery.
 Lynn, who was first diagnosed with breast cancer in 1988, and then again in 2012, is blessed with a very supportive and attentive family and a lot of friends.
 One of the things that helped...

 At every stage of the Amgen Tour of California Breakaway from Cancer spotlights a local cancer survivor.
-Local cancer survivors will fire the official start gun each day.
+Local cancer survivors participate in the official race start activities each day.